-Imtiaz Dharker Radio Interviews
+Imtiaz Dharker on TV & Radio

 'Her clear-eyed attention brings each subject dazzlingly into focus.
 She makes it look easy, this clarity and economy, but it is her deft phrasing, wit and grace that create this immediacy'. - Carol Ann Duffy